melba-ch/bexio-api-php-client/README.md

     $contacts = $bexio->getContacts();
 ```

-Get positions for an invoice
+Get positions or discounts for an invoice

 ```php
     $invoiceResource = new \Bexio\Resource\Invoice($client);